ClearBlade/native-libraries/filewriter.md

 ~~~

 ## file_writer.removeFile
-This method removes the file from server on which it is stored.
-Cannot be retrieved again.
+This method removes the file from the server on which it is stored.
+It cannot be retrieved again.

-* file_name - name of file to be removed as string
+* file_name: File name to be removed as a string

 **Example:**